Nudibranch

-Nudibranchs (/ˈnjuːdᵻbræŋk/) are a group of soft-bodied marine gastropod molluscs that shed their shells after their larval stage.
+Nudibranchs (/ˈnjuːdᵻbræŋk/) are a group of soft-bodied marine gastropod molluscs, belonging to the order Nudibranchia, that shed their shells after their larval stage.
 They are noted for their often extraordinary colours and striking forms, and they have been given colourful nicknames to match, such as "clown", "marigold", "splendid", "dancer", "dragon", and "sea rabbit".
-Currently, about 3,000 valid species of nudibranchs are known.
+About 3,000 species of nudibranchs are known.